 The animals who reside in zoos are Ambassadors for their species, and are inviting us to work together in a more spiritual way.

-Utilizing shamanic techniques, we will meet with Zoo Animal Ambassadors that have invited us to listen to their perceptions, and join in ceremony to support wildlife worldwide.
+Utilizing shamanic techniques, we will meet with Zoo Animal Ambassadors who have invited us to listen to their perceptions, and join in ceremony to support wildlife worldwide.

 Special Focus: Endangered Animals